dustinpfister/blog_posts/_posts/threejs-fog.md

 ### 1.1 - The source code examples here can be found on guthub

 The source code examples that I am writing about here can be found on my [test threejs](https://github.com/dustinpfister/test_threejs/tree/master/views/forpost/threejs-fog) repository, along with many other examples for all my other posts.
+So if you see something wrong with one of the source code examples here that is where a pull request can be made.
+There is also the comments section of this blog post that can eb used to bring something up that might need to be changed, or added.

 ### 1.2 - Be mindful of what material you are using when adding fog